Shopify/checkout-sheet-kit-swift/README.md

 #### Design Rationale

 **Why Protocols?** Swift's generic type system requires type erasure to store different generic types in the same collection.
-The protocol layer (`RPCMessage`, `RPCRequest`, `RPCNotification`) provides a non-generic interface that enables heterogeneous collections like `[any RPCMessage.Type]` in the registry.
+The protocol layer (`RPCMessage` base + `RPCRequest` specialization) provides a non-generic interface that enables heterogeneous collections like `[any RPCMessage.Type]` in the registry.

 **Why Base Class?** Both requests and notifications share significant common behavior (params storage, webview reference, JSON-RPC metadata).
 The abstract `BaseRPCMessage` class eliminates this duplication while allowing specialized subclasses for each message type.